Brand Names: Zolinza

 What is vorinostat (Zolinza)?

-Vorinostat is usually given after other treatments have been tried without successful treatment of symptoms.
+Vorinostat is usually given after other treatments did not work or have stopped working.

-Vorinostat may also be used for purposes other than those listed in this medication guide.
+Vorinostat may also be used for purposes not listed in this medication guide.

 What are the possible side effects of vorinostat (Zolinza)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: